-sexual offence involving a child has the meaning given in section 46;
+sexual offence means any of the following offences —

+(a) an offence under The Criminal Code Part V Chapter XXXI;

+(b) any other offence prescribed for the purposes of this definition;

+(c) an offence of attempting to commit an offence referred to in paragraph (a) or (b);

+(d) an offence against a law of a jurisdiction other than Western Australia that is substantially similar to an offence referred to in paragraph (a), (b) or (c);

-student means a person to whom an educational programme is being delivered;
+student means a person to whom an educational program is being delivered or whose participation in an educational program is being assessed at an educational institution;

+teach, at an educational institution —

-teach means to undertake duties in an educational venue that include —
+(a) means to undertake duties at the institution that include any of the following —

-(a) the delivery of an educational programme designed to implement a prescribed curriculum and the assessment of student participation in such an educational programme; or
+(i) the delivery of an educational program and the assessment of student participation in an educational program;

-(b) the administration of any such educational programme,
+(ii) leading the delivery and assessment referred to in subparagraph (i), including managing others undertaking the delivery and assessment;

+but

-but does not include duties of the kind undertaken —
+(b) does not include to undertake the following duties in the following circumstances —

-(c) by a teacher’s aide or a teacher’s assistant, or by a student teacher on practicum placement; or
+(i) assistance with the delivery and assessment referred to in paragraph (a)(i) at an educational institution by a teacher’s aide or a teacher’s assistant at the institution;

+(ii) the delivery and assessment referred to in paragraph (a)(i) at an educational institution by a student teacher on practicum placement at the institution;

-(d) by a person employed or engaged to provide care at a child care centre but who is not employed or engaged to teach at that centre; or
+(iii) duties undertaken by a person employed or engaged to provide care at a child care service but who is not employed or engaged to undertake the delivery, assessment or leadership referred to in paragraph (a) at the service;

-(e) by an unpaid volunteer, unless the volunteer is undertaking duties of a kind, or to an extent, prescribed for the purposes of this paragraph; or
+(iv) the delivery and assessment referred to in paragraph (a)(i) at an educational institution by an unpaid volunteer at the institution unless the volunteer is undertaking duties of a kind, or to an extent, prescribed for the purposes of this subparagraph;

-(f) by such persons, or in such circumstances, if any, as are prescribed.
+(v) duties undertaken by prescribed persons or in other prescribed circumstances;

+Tribunal means the State Administrative Tribunal.

 [Section 3 amended: No. 7 of 2022 s.
 53; No. 9 of 2022 s.
-424.]
+424; No. 3 of 2023 s.
+4 and 88.]

 4. Crown bound